roryward2003/ThreadSafeDataStructures/README.md

     frequent as the array grows.
 There are also only log(n) locks to copy even when this does occur.

-## NonBlockingResizableArray implementation
+## LockFreeResizableArray implementation

-    My NonBlockingResizableArray implementation has a few little complexities to it, but shouldn't be too hard to follow.
+    My LockFreeResizableArray implementation has a few little complexities to it, but shouldn't be too hard to follow.
 The array is stored as AtomicStampedReference<Object[]>
     A compareAndSet() operation on this reference will only fail if the address of the Object[] has changed as compareAndSet() uses "==" and not deep-equality.
 For this reason